 Adrenocortical adenoma

 by Jason Wasserman MD PhD FRCPC

-What is a functioning adrenocortical adenoma?
+What is the difference between a functioning and a non-functioning adenoma?

-A functioning adrenocortical adenoma is a tumour that makes one of the hormones normally made by the adrenal cortex such as cortisol, aldosterone, and dehydroepiandrosterone (DHEA).
+A functioning adrenal cortical adenoma is a tumour that makes one of the hormones normally made by the adrenal cortex such as cortisol, aldosterone, and dehydroepiandrosterone (DHEA).
 The symptoms caused by a functioning tumour depend on the type of hormone produced.
+A non-functioning adrenal cortical adenoma is a tumour that is not producing any hormones.
+As a result, most non-functioning tumours do not cause any symptoms although large non-functioning tumours may cause pain if they push on nearby organs or tissues.

 What are the symptoms of an adrenocortical adenoma?

-The symptoms of an adrenocortical adenoma depend on whether the tumour makes hormones and which hormones are being produced.
+The symptoms of an adrenal cortical adenoma depend on whether the tumour makes hormones and which hormones are being produced.
 Cortisol-producing tumours can lead to high blood sugar levels, swelling of the face and abdomen, and muscle weakness.
 Aldosterone-producing tumours cause high blood pressure and low levels of potassium in the blood.
 DHEA-producing tumours can result in virilization which is the development of adult male physical characteristics (deepening voice, excess body hair) in female and prepubertal males.
 Tumours that do not make hormones typically do not result in any symptoms and are found incidentally when imaging tests are performed for other reasons.

-When examined under the microscope, most adrenocortical adenomas are made up of cells that resemble the cells normally found in a part of the adrenal gland called the cortex.
+When examined under the microscope, most adrenal cortical adenomas are made up of cells that resemble the cells normally found in a part of the adrenal gland called the cortex.
 These cells are large and the cytoplasm (body) of the cell is full of lipid (fat) rich material.
 For this reason, the cells look white or clear when examined under the microscope.
 Some tumours also include smaller cells that contain less lipid and look eosinophilic (pink) when examined under the microscope.
 The tumour cells are usually arranged in small groups that are often described as cords, nests, or islands.
 Mitotic figures (tumour cells that are dividing to create new tumour cells) are very rarely seen and the tumour cells are usually surrounded by a thin layer of tissue called a tumour capsule.

+Adrenocortical adenoma